Masters of Urban Planning

 - GRE scores (official scores sent to University, code 1836)

-- TOEFL or IELTS scores if you are an international student who is not exempt from this requirement (official scores sent to University, code 1836)
+- TOEFL or IELTS scores if you are an international student (official scores sent to University, code 1836)

 - Academic transcripts.

 Exceptions: You do not need to send transcripts for any coursework at the University of Illinois, as long as you have listed UIUC as a school attended in your online application.
 The Department can access those materials internally.

 Transcripts from all secondary and post-graduate educational institutions should be uploaded to the Apply Yourself system.
 If admitted to the department, official transcripts will be required within one month of starting classes.

 What test scores do I need to send?

 All applicants must submit scores for the verbal, quantitative and analytical

 writing components of the Graduate Record Examinations (GRE) General Test.

 Scores may be entered into the Apply Yourself system.
 All applicants should request the Educational Testing Service send scores to the University of Illinois at Urbana-Champaign using our institution code number 1836.
 Our university does not use department codes so that may be left blank.